+Abandoned Property.
 Abandoned property represents any debt or obligation, including securities, which has gone unclaimed or undelivered for a period of dormancy defined by statute.
 For most property, the period of dormancy is five years; for securities, it is three years.
-Pursuant to U.S. Supreme Court jurisprudence, such unclaimed property is reported to the State of Delaware if any of the following circumstances are present: the last known address of the owner is located in the State of Delaware; the last known address of the owner is unknown, and the holder of the property is incorporated or formed under the laws of the State of Delaware; the last known address of the owner is not located in any state of the United States, or the District of Columbia, or any territory or possession of the United States, and the Holder is incorporated or formed under the laws of the State of Delaware; or the last known address of the owner is in a state that does not have an applicable statute for the type of property being reported and the Holder is incorporated or formed under the laws of the State of Delaware.
+Pursuant to U.S. Supreme Court jurisprudence and Delaware law, such unclaimed property is reported to the State of Delaware if any of the following circumstances are present: the last known address of the owner is located in the State of Delaware; the last known address of the property is incorporated or formed under the laws of the State of Delaware; the last known address of the owner is not located in any state of the United States, or the District of Columbia, or any territory or possession of the United States, and the Holder is incorporated or formed under the laws of the State of Delaware; or the last known address of the owner is in a state that does not have an applicable statute for the type of property being reported and the Holder is incorporated or formed under the laws of the State of Delaware.

-It is forecasted that abandoned property will generate revenues of \$554 million in fiscal year 2017.
-The fiscal year 2018 forecast indicates an \$64 million decrease in abandoned property revenues, which reflects, in part, DEFAC's recognition that future revenues from abandoned property could be adversely affected by pending legal challenges.
+For fiscal year 2019, abandoned property resulted in \$554.0 million in general fund revenues.
+It is forecasted that abandoned property will result in roughly the same amount of general fund revenues in fiscal year 2020 as was generated in fiscal year 2019.
+DEFAC recognizes that future revenues from abandoned property could be adversely affected by pending legal challenges.
 See "LITIGATION" herein for a further explanation of the legal challenge.

-In original actions that have been accepted for consideration by the United States Supreme Court, Delaware is litigating claims involving 29 states on the issue of whether a certain property type should have been escheated to Delaware or to the other states.
+In original actions that have been accepted for consideration by the United States Supreme Court, Delaware is litigating claims involving 30 states.
 Delaware is vigorously contending before the Supreme Court that the property type should properly escheat to the property holder's state of incorporation, which would, among other things, result in property previously escheated to Delaware remaining with Delaware.
 By the same token, possible resolution of the original actions could result both in payments of property by Delaware to other states and further payments by other states to Delaware.
-Resolution of the actions is likely to be at least a year away.
+A ruling from the Special Master on Motions for Summary Judgment has been pending since May 2019.
+Resolution of the actions is likely to be at least a year away, given that either side is likely to take exceptions to whatever is decided.
 Delaware cannot estimate the potential liability, if any, that it may face if it were not to prevail in these actions.